-Serving youth and families in Sebastian, Crawford, Logan, Polk, Montgomery, Scott and Franklin Counties in Western Arkansas since 1977.
+Serving youth and families in Sebastian, Crawford, Logan, Polk, Montgomery, and Scott Counties in Western Arkansas since 1977.

 Comprehensive Juvenile Services, Inc.